anuj-singh-thakur/Transaction-Scheduler/README.md

 # Distributed Transaction Scheduler
 In this project, our goal is to implement a Scheduling Algorithm to simulate the behavior of efficiently allocating resources to worker threads responsible for processing incoming requests.
-Used Pthread API to implement Multithreading

 ### Project Overview